sait-wbdv/winter-2023/src/lib/content/assessments/dsgn-270/assignment-2.md

 ---
-title: DSGN 270  Assignment 2 - SVG Logo Design
+title: Assignment 2 - SVG Logo Design
 description: Create a logo using an svg.
 Optimize it and deploy it to a web page
 type: assignment
 points: 15